syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specify the special dates in datepicker
+Specifies the special dates in DatePicker.